Explore Tucson on a Tugo

-Tugo Bike Share launched on November 17, 2017 in Tucson.
+Tugo Bike Share has 40 stations and 330 bikes across 13 Tucson neighborhoods available 24/7, 365 days a year.
 Tugo is made possible through a partnership with the City of Tucson, the system operator, Shift Transit, and the equipment provider, PBSC Urban Solutions.
-There are 330 bikes at 36 stations across 13 Tucson neighborhoods available 24/7, 365 days a year.
 The station locations were selected based on proximity to community resources, employment centers, and bike infrastructure, in consultation with partner agencies, community groups, and stakeholders.
 The Bike Share program is available to everyone 18 years and up.

 Funding for the bikes and stations was provided by a federal grant.
 Ongoing operations are funded through a combination of user revenues and the generous support of our sponsors.